RyanLua/Satchel/README.md

 ## ⭐ Features

-Satchel comes packed with much needed features and changes which the default backpack doesn't have.
+Satchel comes packed with much-needed features and changes that the default backpack doesn't have.

 ### Modernized Familiar Feel

-Satchel completely remakes the backpacks UI to a uniform and vanilla feeling UI, blending in with other elements designed by Roblox.
+Satchel completely remakes the backpack's UI to a uniform and vanilla feeling UI, blending in with other elements designed by Roblox.

 <div align="center">
   <img src="https://github.com/RyanLua/Satchel/assets/80087248/2bbe27e8-2f8e-4305-b968-635316551395" style="width: 49%;">
 </div>

-### Highly Customizable & Versitile
+### Highly Customizable & Versatile

 Satchel is highly customizable & adjustable with instance attributes support allowing you to customize the behavior and appearance of over 10+ attributes.
 Change the color, transparency, behavior, and more of it's elegantly designed UI.